markevans/dragonfly/extra_docs/ServingRemotely.md

 The details of keeping track of/expiring these thumbnails is up to you.

+We need to keep track of which thumbnails have been already created, by storing a uid for each one.
-Below is an example using an ActiveRecord 'Thumb' table to keep track of image thumbnails.
+Below is an example using an ActiveRecord 'Thumb' table to keep track of already created thumbnail uids.
 It has two string columns; 'job' and 'uid'.

     app.configure do |c|

-      c.server.before_serve do |job, env|
-        # Before serving, the first time it is requested...
-        # store the thumbnail in the datastore
-        uid = job.store

-        # Keep track of its uid
-        Thumb.create!(
-          :uid => uid,
-          :job => job.serialize     # 'BAhbBls...' - holds all the job info
-        )                           # e.g. fetch 'some_uid' then resize to '40x40'
-      end

       # Override the .url method...
       c.define_url do |app, job, opts|
         thumb = Thumb.find_by_job(job.serialize)
-        # If (fetch 'some_uid' then resize to '40x40') has been stored already..
+        # If (fetch 'some_uid' then resize to '40x40') has been stored already, give the datastore's remote url ...
         if thumb
           app.datastore.url_for(thumb.uid)
-        # ...otherwise serve from the Dragonfly server as per usual
+        # ...otherwise give the local Dragonfly server url
         else
           app.server.url_for(job)
         end
+      end

+      # Before serving from the local Dragonfly server...
+      c.server.before_serve do |job, env|
+        # ...store the thumbnail in the datastore...
+        uid = job.store

+        # ...keep track of its uid so next time we can serve directly from the datastore
+        Thumb.create!(
+          :uid => uid,
+          :job => job.serialize     # 'BAhbBls...' - holds all the job info
+        )                           # e.g. fetch 'some_uid' then resize to '40x40'
       end

     end